Samara Samara Oblast, Russia Travel Guide

 Research tour operators to confirm adherence to moral guidelines.
 Explore G Adventures for ethical ways to travel.

-Make contributions to established and reputable local charities.
+Make support for established and reputable local charities.
 Avoid giving money directly to beggars.
 Support conservation via The Rainforest Site.